 In our opinion, summer doesn't officially start until the pool floats come out!
 Nothing adds more fun to your summer days than splashing around on a fabulous pool float.
-Taking care of pool floats is somewhat similar to taking care of your pool.
-Proper maintenance, cleaning, and storage are key factors to extending the life of both your pool and pool floats.
-No matter how durable your float may be, it's important to take good care of it so it will last you all season long.
-And once swim season is over, storing your pool float correctly will ensure the use of it next year.
+But once swim season is over and it's time to close your pool for winter, don't forget to take care of your pool floats like you do your pool.
+Proper maintenance, cleaning, and storage are key ways to extend the life of pool floats.
+Storing your floats correctly during the off season will ensure your enjoyment of them again next summer.

 How to Maintain Pool Floats

 Don't let a flat, dirty, or busted pool float ruin your fun in the sun!
 There are simple ways to take care of your pool float and get the most out of it.
 With a little TLC, your float will not only look great, but it will last a long time.